jinnysgit/WaterPlantsRaspi/README.md

 We aim to develop a program to check the suitable time for watering plants.
 This program is using raspberry pi which has each moisture, humidity and temperature sensor.
-Raspberry pi will send information about their information to Server.
+Raspberry pi will send data about their information to Server.
 Server will update each plant's information periodically.
 Android app is also developed for users.
 It will let users know when they should water plants.